-The director of a probation office may, if necessary, establish individual guidelines for life and conduct that contribute to the improvement and rehabilitation of probationers and parolees.
-Unlike the probation conditions, non-compliance with the guidelines does not result in adverse actions against the probationer or the parolee.
+The director of a probation office may, if necessary, establish individual guidelines for life and conduct that contribute to the improvement and rehabilitation of probation or parole.ers and parolees.
+Unlike the probation conditions, non-compliance with the guidelines does not result in adverse action against the probationer or the parolee.

-D. Implementation of Probation and Parole
+C. Implementation of Probationary and Parole Supervision